 The meat supply chain in Bangladesh suffers from weak regulatory provisions, necessitating compliance with standard procedures aligned with the CAC, WOAH, and HACCP standards for the entire supply chain and slaughterhouses.
 Bengal Meat Processing Industries stands out as a fully compliant slaughterhouse in Bangladesh.
 They engage farmers to supply safe and quality cattle by their specifications and requirements.
-Their facility features a well-organized lairage, a 167 top-notch slaughter and processing facility, effective effluent and waste disposal systems, skilled 168 manpower, and a comprehensive traceability system.
-Bengal Meat procures animals from contract 169 farmers as well as the open market and sells their products to retail chains, grocery shops, and 170 directly to consumers through its outlets.
-In contrast, slaughterhouses such as Sadeek Agro have 171 less adherence to compliance standards and slaughter animals from their farms, primarily catering 172 to the hotels.
+Their facility features a well-organized lairage, a top-notch slaughter and processing facility, effective effluent and waste disposal systems, skilled manpower, and a comprehensive traceability system.
+Bengal Meat procures animals from contract farmers as well as the open market and sells their products to retail chains, grocery shops, and directly to consumers through its outlets.
+In contrast, slaughterhouses such as Sadeek Agro have less adherence to compliance standards and slaughter animals from their farms, primarily catering to the hotels.

-173 Local government organizations, mandated by the Local Government (City Corporation Act 2009) 174 and the Local Government (Municipality Act 2009), are responsible for establishing 175 slaughterhouses.
-Efforts to establish slaughterhouses in Dhaka, such as in Hazaribag and 176 Mahakhali, have been unsuccessful because of insufficient food safety protocols.
-In conjunction 177 with local government organizations, the DLS is accountable for meat inspection, ensuring the 178 establishment and enforcement of standard slaughter procedures.
-During religious festivals, 179 particularly Eid-ul-Azha, a significant number of cattle, buffalo, and goats are slaughtered, with 180 an estimated 50 percent of the annual cattle slaughter occurring during this festival.
-Most animals 181 are slaughtered in home yards, posing considerable food safety issues.
+Local government organizations, mandated by the local government are responsible for establishing slaughterhouses.
+Efforts to establish slaughterhouses in Dhaka, such as in Hazaribag and Mahakhali, have been unsuccessful because of insufficient food safety protocols.
+In conjunction with local government organizations, the DLS is accountable for meat inspection, ensuring the establishment and enforcement of standard slaughter procedures.
+During religious festivals, particularly Eid-ul-Azha, a significant number of cattle, buffalo, and goats are slaughtered, with an estimated 50 percent of the annual cattle slaughter occurring during this festival.
+Most animals are slaughtered in home yards, posing considerable food safety issues (Rahman and Hossain, 2023).